ipfs/ipfs-docs/docs/how-to/companion-developer-notes.md

 # IPFS Companion developer notes

 If you're looking to develop on IPFS Companion, you'll want to build from source.
-See the details below
+See the details below to get started.

 ## Building from source